-Paul has been a member of the fire service for more than 20 years in both the career and volunteer ranks.
+Paul has been a member of the fire service for more than 30 years in both the career and volunteer ranks.
 He started his career as a volunteer in 1990 in Stamford C.T.
-He is also a 18- year veteran of the Fire Department of New York (FDNY), where he is assigned to Ladder Company 28 in Harlem.
-DeBartolomeo is a nationally certified Pro-Board instructor, as well as an adjunct instructor for the Connecticut Fire Academy and provides lectures and hands-on training nationwide.
+He is also a 25 year veteran of the Fire Department of New York (FDNY), where he is assigned to Ladder Company 28 in Harlem.
+DeBartolomeo is a nationally certified Pro-Board instructor, and provides lectures and hands-on training nationwide.
 DeBartolomeo has been featured in Fire Engineering’s Training Minutes video series, was a lead instructor for an F.D.I.C.
 H.O.T. class, was an F.D.I.C. classroom presenter, and is a contributing author for Fire Rescue Magazine.

-Matt is a 19 year veteran of the F.D.N.Y. assigned to Battalion 19 in the Bronx.
-Prior to his promotion Matt was assigned to Ladder Company 103 in Brooklyn, & later transferred to Rescue Company 1 in Manhattan.
-LT.
-Beatty is also an instructor at the FDNY Bureau of Training working in tactical training & the technical rescue school.
+Matt is a 30 year veteran of the F.D.N.Y. assigned to Engine 42 in the Bronx.
+Prior to his promotion, Matt was assigned to Ladder Company 103 in Brooklyn, & later transferred to Rescue Company 1 in Manhattan.
+Captain Beatty is also an instructor at the FDNY Bureau of Training working in tactical training & the technical rescue school.
 Matt is also an adjunct instructor for the CT Fire Academy, and was a H.O.T. instructor at the Firehouse Expo teaching forcible entry & heavy vehicle rescue.

 Tony has been a member of the fire service for nearly 40 years.
 He began as a volunteer in Clinton CT in 1977, and joined the Airforce in 1982 as an Airforce Rescue Firefighter.
 Tony served both actively, and as a reservist for 10 years and attended several military firefighting courses.
 Leca was hired as a career firefighter by the City of Waterbury CT. in 1988, and was a charter member of the heavy rescue, serving more than 20 years as both a firefighter & Lieutenant in R-9.
 In 2012 Leca was promoted to Captain and was assigned to Ladder Company 2.
 Leca retired from Waterbury after 25 years, and currently works in West Hartford assigned to quint 3.
 He has been an adjunct instructor with the CT Fire Academy since 1997 teaching numerous firefighting courses, and specializing in various technical rescue disciplines.